- Learn to dine (and dance!) like a local while exploring the capital

 Plaza de Mayo, which is Buenos Aires' main square and home to the Casa Rosada, Argentina's presidential palace.
 The famous "pink house" (as the presidential palace is colloquially known), is also rife with history.
 It's on the front balcony that dictator Juan Perón made some of his most famous speeches with his glamorous wife, Evita, at his side.
 Ultimately it was she who won the hearts and minds of the Argentine people.

 Metropolitan Cathedral, is the principal Catholic church in the city and another historic building that also faces the Plaza de Mayo.
 It was consecrated in 1791, but its earliest origins date back to the late 16th century when a humble chapel first sat on the current site.

 Puerto Madero, whose shimmering office towers and central canal make this one of the most elegant neighborhoods in the city.
 Some upscale restaurants can be found here, as can Puente de la Mujer, a bridge whose sleek and sensual lines define its title of "Woman's Bridge."

-Barrio San Telmo, which is BA’s oldest neighborhood and boasts a vibrant tango and arts scene.
+Barrio San Telmo, which is BA's oldest neighborhood and boasts a vibrant tango and arts scene.
 Its antique markets, cobbled streets dotted with faroles (French streetlamps), and old brick buildings with wooden balconies all add to the uniquely bohemian atmosphere.
-Sundays are especially buzz with activity as the main street market comes alive around Plaza Dorrego.
+Sundays are especially buzzing as the main street market comes alive around Plaza Dorrego.

 Upon arrival in the city, you'll have the rest of the day to relax and explore at your leisure.
 The city center features expansive plazas and wide boulevards shaded by canopies of bushy green sycamore leaves.
 In stark contrast to Buenos Aires, people in Mendoza move at a relaxed pace, making this the perfect city to enjoy a tranquil stroll.